-So we have TV, MV and RR all sorted, both for adults and kids.
-Next we need to consider the other parameters that are constant between modes and control methods, then we will talk specifically about those things.
+140 To see this all spelled and drawn out in detail, refer to Appendix the other parameters that are constant between modes and control methods, then we will talk specifically about those things.
 Let's put it into a chart just to make it easier to visualize.
 And this chart is basically a summary of the section Vent Parameters, Round One - for review of the specifics of any of them, just refer back to that bit:

-parameter value pro tips TV 6-8ml/kg pick an easy number to work with that falls in that range MV 100ml/kg/min just take IBW in kg and move the decimal over (75kg IBW = 7.5L MV goal) RR adult: 13-17/min kids: use a chart carry a reference card or have an app on a device to quickly reference the pediatric values 169 FiO 2 1.0, then titrate down we can titrate down in big jumps also, no need to go in small increments unless we have good reason to do so 170 PEEP 5-6cmH 2 O for most vents this will be whatever the machine defaults to I-time adult: 0.8-1.7s kids: use a chart normal for the adult is 1.0s
+ΔP - change in pressure or driving pressure; AC - assist control/ALI - acute lung injury; ARDS - acute respiratory distress syndrome; cmH2O - centimeters of water; EtCO2 - end-tidal carbon dioxide; FiO2 - fraction of inspired oxygen; IBW - ideal body weight; I-time - inspiratory time; kg - kilogram; L - liter; mI - milliliter parameter value pro tips TV 6-8ml/kg pick an easy number to work with that falls in that range MV 100ml/kg/min just take IBW in kg and move the decimal over (75kg IBW = 7.5L MV goal) RR adult: 13-17/min kieldxs: use a chart carry a reference card or have an app on a device to quickly reference the pediatric values FiO 2 1.0, then titrate down we can titrate down in big jumps also, no need to go in small increments unless we have good reason to do so 142 PEEP 5-6cmH 2 O for most vents this will be whatever the machine defaults to I-time adult: 0.8-1.7s kiddos: use a chart normal for the adult is 1.0s